nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

 The function List does not take in any additional inputs, in order to show the user a list of current Patient objects in the database.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-After validation, a PatientList Command object is created.
+After validation, a PatientListCommand object is created.
 PatientList command object will be executed to iterate through the list of Patient Objects.
 Patient Objects will then be displayed based on the user given input.

 Invalid Input includes: